Quick Answer

 How Quality Control Works Across the Workflow

-Quality control works best when risk is checked at the right stage — not pushed to the end of the order.
+Quality control works best when each risk is reviewed at the right stage — instead of pushing every question to the end of the order.

 Talk to a Denim Product Lead